pragdave/otp_dsl/README.md

     end

-Note how both functions specify that the state should be stored in the variable `kv_store`, and both return a state in the second parameter to reply.
+Note how both functions specify that the state should be stored in the variable `kv_store`.
+The first returns an updated state as the second argument to reply, and the second leaves the state unchanged.

 ## OtpDsl.Gemfsm